 Meghalaya ANM Admission Process 2025

-The Shillong Female Health Worker Training School is among the most important institutions in Meghalaya that impart the ANM (Auxiliary Nursing & Midwifery) course.
+The Shillong Female Health Worker Training School is among the most important institutions in Meghalaya that imparts the ANM (Auxiliary Nursing & Midwifery) course.
 The school admits students every year under the aegis of the state Health & Family Welfare Department.
 The admissions place special emphasis on merit, transparency, and the willingness of the candidates to work in community health centers.

 Documents Required